amazon-science/chronos-forecasting/scripts/README.md

     The output and checkpoints will be saved in `output/run-{id}/`.
 > [!TIP]
 > If the initial training step is too slow, you might want to change the `shuffle_buffer_length` and/or set `torch_compile` to `false`.

+> [!IMPORTANT]
+> When pretraining causal models (such as GPT2), the training script does [`LastValueImputation`](https://github.com/awslabs/gluonts/blob/f0f2266d520cb980f4c1ce18c28b003ad5cd2599/src/gluonts/transform/feature.py#L103) for missing values by default.
+If you pretrain causal models, please ensure that missing values are imputed similarly before passing the context tensor to `ChronosPipeline.predict()` for accurate results.
 - (Optional) Once trained, you can easily push your fine-tuned model to HuggingFace🤗 Hub.
 Before that, do not forget to [create an access token](https://huggingface.co/settings/tokens) with **write permissions** and put it in `~/.cache/huggingface/token`.
 Here's a snippet that will push a fine-tuned model to HuggingFace🤗 Hub at `<your_hf_username>/chronos-t5-small-fine-tuned`.
     ```py
     from chronos import ChronosPipeline